-- ADM Administrative Evaluation (Internal Lab Use Only) DO NOT USE - AFIS Automated Fingerprint Entry (Internal Lab Use Only) DO NOT USE - BAC Blood Alcohol Analysis For blood specimens that require alcohol concentration determination and/or drug testing. - CM Transportation of Items to DPS for Analysis For requested evidence to be forwarded to DPS for additional analysis. - CSL Crime Scene Laboratory Analysis (Additional Information) Other analysis than latent print processing (e.g., photography of evidence item(s) for documentation purposes); please utilize the Comments area to enter details of the requested task(s). - CSL Process for Fingerprint - For requesting latent fingerprint processing on evidence items; also includes documenting inked fingerprints on paper documents. - DC Drug Analysis - For items that require confirmation of a controlled substance. - DNA DNA Analysis biological sceening of evidence, DNA analysis, and CODIS entry. - FA Distance Determination - Gunshot residue evidence examination and identification on clothing performed using suspected firearm and ammunition on similar material in order to determine an approximate distance. - FA Firearms Firearms evidence examination and identification including fired ammunition components when applicable, comparative analysis is performed.

-- FA Serial Number Restoration Serial numbers on Firearms that have been partially or completely obliterated. - FA Toolmark Analysis Toolmark evidence examination and identification including fracture matching. - LP Latent Print Comparison For the comparison of latent print evidence only.
-For latent prints evidence processing select "CSL - Process for Fingerprint". - MM Audio Processing For requesting audio redaction and enhancements. - MM Digital Processing For requesting photographic prints or the transfer of digital images to a cd/DVD. - MM Video Processing - For requesting video redactions and enhancements.
+- ADM Administrative Evaluation (Internal Lab Use Only) DO NOT USE - AFIS Automated Fingerprint Entry (Internal Lab Use Only) DO NOT USE - BAC Blood Alcohol Analysis For blood specimens that require alcohol concentration determination and/or drug testing. - CM Transportation of Items to DPS for Analysis For requested evidence to be forwarded to DPS for additional analysis. - CSL Crime Scene Laboratory Analysis (Additional Information) Other analysis than latent print processing (e.g., photography of evidence item(s) for documentation purposes); please utilize the Comments area to enter details of the requested task(s). - CSL Process for Fingerprint For requesting latent fingerprint processing on evidence items; also includes documenting inked fingerprints on paper documents. - DC Drug Analysis For items that require confirmation of a controlled substance. - DNA Analysis Screening of evidence for biological fluids and DNA typing of biological stains; CODIS entry.
+Reference samples are required for DNA requests for the swabbing of firearms and ammunition.
+If reference samples have not been collected, requests for the swabbing of firearms and ammunition will be submitted to CSL. - FA Distance Determination - Gunshot residue evidence examination and identification on clothing performed using suspected firearm and ammunition on similar material in order to determine an approximate distance. - FA Firearms Firearms evidence examination and identification including fired ammunition components when applicable, comparative analysis is performed. - FA Serial Number Restoration - Serial numbers on Firearms that have been partially or completely obliterated. - FA Toolmark Analysis Toolmark evidence examination and identification including fracture matching. - LP Latent Print Comparison - For the comparison of latent print evidence only.
+For latent prints evidence processing select "CSL Process for Fingerprint". - MM Audio Processing For requesting audio redaction and enhancements. - MM Digital Processing For requesting photographic prints or the transfer of digital images to a cd/DVD. - MM Video Processing For requesting video redactions and enhancements.